 If you use a dual band wireless router, be sure to check if the tablet you intend buying supports 2.4Ghz and 5Ghz radio bands – this is important.
 Make sure your preferred tablet has one or two ports that can enable you to connect to other devices.

 5. Storage Space

 Tablets do not have as much storage space as laptops.
 You can get a tablet with storage space as high as 64GB or 256GB .
 In fact, most premium laptops are known for their large storage spaces which can be as high as 512GB.
-In fact, Apple iPad Pro 12.9 has a variant with a whopping a 1TB storage.
-These days, most tablets have at least 4GB to 8GB storage.

 If you have a preferred manufacturer, then making a choice is a lot easier.
 However, if you are new to tablets, look out for leading brands like Apple and Samsung.
 Manufacturers like Microsoft and Huawei produce decent tablets, as well.